Frieze London (Online)

 View the event here.

-Alexander Gray Associates presents a selection of recent and historic paintings, sculptures, and works on paper by nine Gallery artists, including Frank Bowling, Teresa Burga, Harmony Hammond, Lorraine O’Grady, Betty Parsons, Joan Semmel, Hassan Sharif, Valeska Soares, and Hugh Steers.
-Ranging from the abstract to the figurative, the Gallery’s display articulates the relationship between artistic gesture and the body while foregrounding innovative approaches to composition and content that break new visual and conceptual ground.
+Alexander Gray Associates presented a selection of recent and historic paintings, sculptures, and works on paper by nine Gallery artists, including Frank Bowling, Teresa Burga, Harmony Hammond, Lorraine O’Grady, Betty Parsons, Joan Semmel, Hassan Sharif, Valeska Soares, and Hugh Steers.
+Ranging from the abstract to the figurative, the Gallery’s display articulated the relationship between artistic gesture and the body while foregrounding innovative approaches to composition and content that break new visual and conceptual ground.

 In recent 2020 paintings, Joan Semmel continues to expand understandings of nude self-portraiture.
 Her gestural use of paint in Curve (2020) recalls her engagement with Abstract Expressionism in the 1960s while the canvas’ bright color marks a return to the artist’s 1970s palette of vivid, highly saturated tones.
 A departure from Semmel’s figuration, Betty Parsons’ abstract canvas Miami I (1966) takes its inspiration from the artist’s physical travels.
 Isolating elements of Parsons’ experience in the city of Miami, the composition boasts a rhythmic arrangement of triangular shapes against a shadowy green ground.
 Similarly evocative, Frank Bowling’s Head (2013) suggests the rough contours of a profile.
 The painting features ripples of acrylic that recall the flow of water—the constant tug of oceanic currents.
 Reflective of the artist’s own journeys as he crisscrossed the Atlantic and moved from Guyana to London and New York, the work imbues abstraction with personal narrative.